 If you’re not sure if you’re missing out on a plan at work, then it is 100% worth your time to find out.
 You were likely given an employee package when you first started your job, pull that out and read it if you still have it.
 If not, talk to your HR department or your boss and see what perks are available that you might not be using.
 Here are a few examples that go beyond retirement savings…

-- Health benefits: you likely know if you have coverage for medical expenses but are you actually taking advantage of it?
+You likely know if you have coverage for medical expenses but are you actually taking advantage of it?
 Make sure you are going to the dentist, doctor, optometrist, physiotherapist, etc.

-- Travel insurance: many benefit plans also include travel insurance.
+Many benefit plans also include travel insurance.
 Maybe you can avoid that added vacation expense if your coverage through work is good enough.

-- Life/Disability insurance: most plans don’t pay out high amounts of life insurance so you’ll likely need to supplement that, but you should look and see just how much is available.
+Most plans don’t pay out high amounts of life insurance so you’ll likely need to supplement that, but you should look and see just how much is available.

-- Corporate discounts: if you work for a large company you might be able to get a discount on your cell phone plan, gym membership or even hotel bookings.
+If you work for a large company you might be able to get a discount on your cell phone plan, gym membership or even hotel bookings.
 Many companies are signed up for discount plans like Venngo that give group discounts for a variety of stores and services.
 For example, I always order movie passes through Venngo and they are almost 40% off the price at the theatre.

 Have I convinced you to double check with work and make sure you aren’t missing out on any benefits?
 I sure hope so!